 What is Phishing-Resistant MFA?

 Phishing-resistant multi-factor authentication (MFA) refers to an authentication process that is immune to attackers intercepting or even tricking users into revealing access information.
-It requires each party to provide evidence of their identity, but also to communicate their intention to initiate through deliberate action.
+Phishing-resistant MFA requires that each party provide evidence of their said identity, as well as communicate their intention to initiate authentication via deliberate action.

 Phishing-Resistant MFA Definition